 A graduate-level introduction to the use of accounting information by decision makers.
 The focus of the course is on two subject areas: (1) financial reporting concepts/issues and the use of general-purpose financial statements by internal and external decision makers and (2) the development and use of special-purpose financial information intended to assist managers in planning and controlling an organizationís activities.
 Generally accepted accounting principles and issues related to International Financial Reporting Standards are considered while studying the first subject area and ethical issues impacting accounting are considered throughout.

 Financial Analysis for Managers

 An examination of basic financial theories, techniques, and practices.
 Topics include: time value of money, valuation, capital asset pricing, risk and diversification, cost of capital, capital budgeting techniques and spreadsheet analysis.
-(ACCT-703 pre- or corequisite)
+(Pre- or co-requisite: ACCT-603)

 Securities and Investment Analysis

 A survey of topics in investment analysis, including the study of financial markets, features of various financial assets and security pricing.
 Focus is on individual security analysis (as distinct from portfolio analysis).
 Asset pricing theory is used in valuing securities.
 Practical issues in equity valuation are discussed including risk evaluation, macroeconomic/industry/competitive analysis and the use of corporate SEC filings.
 (FINC-721)

 This course has a specific focus on international business problems that are financial in nature.
 Topics include an examination of the international environment the firm operates in, international investment, exchange rates and the management of risks arising from shifting exchange rates, and the problems of short and long-term asset and liability management.
 (Pre- or co-requisite: